Who is Horizon West Transmission?

 NextEra Energy Transmission subsidiaries own and operate high-voltage transmission assets in 10 states and Canada.
 The company’s investments are critical to improving the efficiency and reliability of the electric grid.

-The proposed North Gila – Imperial Valley #2 project is an approximately 80-mile, 500-kV transmission line that would primarily span southern Imperial County, California, connecting the existing North Gila substation in Yuma County, Arizona, and the Imperial Valley substation in Imperial County.
+The proposed Ironwood Transmission Line project is an approximately 80-mile, 500-kV transmission line that would primarily span southern Imperial County, California, connecting the existing North Gila substation in Yuma County, Arizona, and the Imperial Valley substation in Imperial County.

-The critical east-west corridor would serve Southern California’s population centers, unlocking access to vast renewable resources in Arizona and California’s Imperial Valley region.
+The critical east-west corridor would serve Arizona and Southern California’s population centers, unlocking access to diverse energy resources in Arizona and California’s Imperial Valley region.

-What is the purpose of the North Gila – Imperial Valley #2 transmission line?
+What is the purpose of the Ironwood transmission line?

-In May 2023, CAISO identified a portfolio of transmission projects in its 2022-2023 Transmission Plan that are needed to meet growing energy demand and enable California’s transition to a carbon-free electric grid.
+In May 2023, CAISO identified a portfolio of transmission projects in its 2022-2023 Transmission Plan that are needed to meet growing energy demand.

-Overall, the proposed transmission line will help maintain the reliability of the electric grid and help California meet its clean energy goals by providing access to multiple renewable energy resources.
+Overall, the proposed transmission line will help maintain the reliability of the electric grid and help California meet its energy goals by providing access to multiple energy resources.

 What is your role in this project?

-The CAISO has selected Horizon West Transmission as the project sponsor for the North Gila – Imperial Valley #2 transmission line.
+The CAISO selected Horizon West Transmission as the project sponsor for the Ironwood transmission line.

-Horizon West is now developing a detailed environmental assessment to evaluate proposed routes, which will be shaped by input from stakeholders, environmental agencies, local governments, Indigenous Nations and other interested parties.
+Horizon West is now developing a detailed environmental assessment to evaluate proposed routes, which will be shaped by input from stakeholders, environmental groups, local governments, Tribal Nations and other interested parties.

 Who will receive the power?

-The North Gila – Imperial Valley #2 power line will help provide critical reinforcement of the electric grid in Southern California and provide over 3,000 megawatts of transfer capacity, enabling the delivery of clean energy to population centers in the region.
+The Ironwood power line will help provide critical reinforcement of the electric grid in Southern California and provide over 3,000 megawatts of transfer capacity, enabling the delivery of energy to population centers in the region.

-How will local communities benefit from the North Gila – Imperial Valley #2 project?
+How will local communities benefit from the Ironwood project?

 The project is expected to provide numerous benefits to the local community, including:

-Delivering low-cost, reliable renewable energy to California customers
+· Delivering low-cost, reliable energy to California customers

-Enabling further development of Imperial County’s extensive renewable resources industry
+· Enabling further development of Imperial County’s energy industry

-Providing state and local tax revenues of more than $128 million over the life of the North Gila – Imperial Valley #2 project that can be used to help fund schools, parks and roads
+· Providing state and local tax revenues of more than $130 million over the life of the Ironwood project that can be used to help fund schools, parks and roads

 Where will the project be located?